algochoi/go-algorand/ledger/README.md

 the ledger allows trackers to store persistent state, so that they can reconstruct their state quickly, without considering every block.

-The interface between ledger and trackers is defined in `tracker.go`.
+The interface between ledger and trackers is defined in `trackers.go`.

 Trackers have access to the ledger through a restricted API defined by `ledgerForTracker`.
 This allows trackers to access the ledger's SQLite